WarrenZhu050413/CS262_DistributedSystems/ScaleModels/EngineeringNotebook.md

 3. **Logical Clock Implementation**:
    - Challenge: Correctly implementing the Lamport clock rules
    - Solution: Used the max(local, received) + 1 rule for message receipt and increment by 1 for other events

+4. **Logging Configuration**:
+   - Challenge: Each VM was writing logs to the same file
+   - Solution: Created separate file handlers for each VM's logger to ensure each VM writes to its own log file

 ## Unit Test Plan